travis-ci/docs-travis-ci-com/user/database-setup.md

 ### MySQL

+To use MySQL include the following `services` entry in `.travis.yml`:

+    services:
+      - mysql

-MySQL on Travis CI is **started on boot**, binds to 127.0.0.1 and requires authentication.
+Note: MySQL on Travis CI is currently **started on boot** however this may not always be the case.

+MySQL binds to 127.0.0.1 and requires authentication.
 You can connect using the username "travis" or "root" and a blank password.

 >Note that the "travis" user does not have full MySQL privileges that the "root" user does.